 Rosland Capital Review

-Business Consumer Alliance: BBB Rating with 20 Complaints Closed in the Last 3 Years (read more)
+Business Consumer Alliance: AAA Rating with 7 Complaints Closed in the Last 3 Years (read more)

 Quick Note About the Business Consumer Alliance and BBB: The Business Consumer Alliance was started in 1936 and formerly operated as the Better Business Bureau of the Southland (Southern California).
 There were some issues between this group and the BBB and the group broke off and became the Business Consumer Alliance.
 Possible issues are rumored to be issues with high company ratings (like A+, A or A-) from the BBB despite high numbers of complaints for certain companies.
 So, for companies in Southern California, the BCA might be a better reference to use for complaints against companies that reside in this area (where a lot of gold companies are located).